dreamerslab/ci.view/README.md

   - Combine and minify css and js files in production mode for faster page loading.

 ## Installation
+  - Download this Codeigniter View Library.
-  - Copy all files in the libraries folder to your application libraries folder, including  `carabiner.php`, `cssmin`, `curl`, `jsmin`, `view`, `Yaml.php`, and all files in `Yaml` folder.
+  - Copy all files in the libraries folder to your application libraries folder, including  `carabiner.php`, `cssmin`, `curl`, `jsmin`, `view`, `Yaml.php`, and all files in the `Yaml` folder.

   - Copy `carabiner.php` in the config folder to your application config folder.
   - Copy `application_helper.php` in the helpers folder to your application helpers folder.
-  - Create a folder call `common` in your views folder.
-Copy `examples/config/common/config.yml` to ``
+  - Create a folder name `common` in your views folder.
+Copy `examples/config/common/config.yml` to `application/views/common/`.

 ## Setup
-  - Set css, js and cache folder( the place to store combined css, js) in `application/config/carabiner.php`.
+  - Set css, js and cache folder( the place to store combined css, js) in `application/config/carabiner.php` file.
 Normally you just need to create these folders in the same directory as your index.php folder.
   - Auto load libraries 'yaml', 'carabiner', 'view' and helpers 'application', 'html', 'url' in `application/config/autoload.php`.
   - Structure your partials, views and layouts.
     - Put common partials and default configs in `application/views/common` folder.
     - Map `folder name` to `controller name` and `file name` to `action name`.
     - If you want to overwrite or add extra configs create a `config.yml` in [controller name] folder.
-    - Note that title and metas can be add and overwritten but css and js can not be overwrite but only added.
+    - Note that `title` and `metas` can be add and overwritten but `css` and `js` can not be overwrite but only added.
     - You can also overwrite configs in the controller using `$this->view->config();`.
 More detail please see the `Public Methods` part.
     - Partial name starts with a underscore.
-It is not necessary but it makes us distinguish between action views and partials easier.
+It is not necessary but it makes you distinguish between action views and partials easier.

 <!-- -->